Rate-Distortion Theory for Mixed States: Discussion and Conclusion

 \end{itemize}

-Finally, we end the paper with several interesting future directions.
+We end the paper with several interesting future directions.
 In Theorem~\ref{thm:blind_unassisted}, we proved a relation between Koashi and Imoto's optimal blind compression rate and our rate-distortion function.
 On the other hand, since the optimal visible compression rate was analyzed under global error criterion, there is no direct connection between the optimal rate and our rate-distortion function in the visible case.
 In addition, it would be interesting to see if our rate-distortion functions are additive or not.
 Some of these rate-distortion functions are expressed using multi-letter formulae, and it would be highly useful if there are simplified characterizations.
+In this paper, we consider the average (and worst-case) local error, for which we obtained continuous rate distortion functions in all the settings considered, so, strong converse does not hold.
+For mixed state compression under global error, significant progress in obtaining a strong converse has been reported in the unassisted case \cite{Khanian2022}, and results in \cite{Bennett2014a} provide a promising direction for the assisted case.
+Further research in these, and also in the general $(Q,E)$ rate region are important open problems to be tackled.
+More recently, an alternative approach to rate-distortion theory has been proposed in \cite{Atif2023}.
+Their framework differs significantly from most of the existing work: a distortion map is applied to the reference system, and it will be interesting to find potential connections between their framework and ours.
 Finally, we believe that our approach taken in this paper can be applied to other setups that involves data processing of mixed states.
 It would be highly important to see what type of trade-off can be seen in other quantum information processing setups.